lkesteloot/unsong/unsong.md

 “Yes.”

-“You’re…this is your golem, isn’t it?”
+“You’re... this is your golem, isn’t it?”

 “Golems are ugly things.
 Mud and dust.
 This is my [i]costume[/i].”